laymonage/content/palates/music.md

 So I figured, why not just put whatever's on my Spotify here, and let people decide for themselves?

-## Top tracks
+## Top tracks and artists

-If you'd like to know what I've been listening to lately, you can see my "top tracks" on Spotify.
-This covers the songs I listen to the most, in specific periods of time.
+If you'd like to know what I've been listening to lately, you can see my "top" tracks and artists on Spotify.
+This covers the songs and artists I listen to the most, in specific periods of time.
 It's only a small part of my library, so don't use this to judge my music taste!
+(Though I think for the artists, they're pretty representative.)

 <CTA href="/palates/music/top/tracks/short" className="ml-auto">See my top tracks</CTA>

+<CTA href="/palates/music/top/artists/short" className="ml-auto">See my top artists</CTA>

 ## Albums